Tutorial: Azure Active Directory single sign-on (SSO) integration with Coda

 - Select Coda from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

-Configure and test Azure AD single sign-on for Coda
+Configure and test Azure AD SSO for Coda

 Configure and test Azure AD SSO with Coda using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Coda.

-To configure and test Azure AD SSO with Coda, complete the following building blocks:
+To configure and test Azure AD SSO with Coda, perform the following steps:

 - Begin configuration of Coda SSO - to begin configuration of SSO in Coda.